 —Rev. Dr. Martin Luther King, Jr.

-The Unitarian Universalist Association (UUA) has assembled a page of resources, Newtown Tragedy: Responding to Trauma, to help all of us process the Newtown shooting and its aftermath, emotionally and spiritually.
+The Unitarian Universalist Association (UUA) has assembled a page of resources, Orlando, Boston, Newtown: Responding to Trauma, to help all of us process the Newtown shooting and its aftermath, emotionally and spiritually.

 The purpose of this page is to help all of us understand how we can reduce the likelihood, or at least the frequency, of such tragic events by understanding the factors that lead to gun violence, what changes in public policy might mitigate or reduce gun violence, and how we and other people and communities of faith might advocate for such changes.
 UUA Witness Ministries will update it as additional resources become available.